 Engelmann, Proceedings of the American Academy of Arts and Sciences 3: 290, 1856

-Opuntia strigil occurs in west TX, mostly west of the Pecos River and apparently not entering NM.
-It grows on limestone hills from 2500 to 4500 ft, but also on creosote flats in the Texas trans-Pecos area.
-The plants are distinctive in habit, forming sturdy shrubs to 3-ft tall and perhaps as wide composed of nearly circular cladodes.
+Opuntia strigil is a prickly pear cactus in west TX, mostly west of the Pecos River and apparently not entering NM.
+The Opuntia grows on limestone hills from 2500 to 4500 ft, but also on creosote flats in the Texas trans-Pecos area.
+The plants are distinctive in habit, forming sturdy shrubs to nearly 100 cm tall perhaps as wide composed of nearly circular cladodes.
 There are 5 to 8(10) spines per areole with many deflexed but some nearly erect.
-Centrals may be 1/2- to 1 1/2-inches long.
+Centrals on this Opuntia may be 1 to 3 cm long.
 Fruits are red and nearly spherical.
-The Flora of North America online reports, “Opuntia strigil is reminiscent of a [small] brown-spined form of O. chlorotica.”
+The Flora of North America online reports, “Opuntia strigil is reminiscent of a [small] brown-spined form of O. chlorotica chlorotica.”
 Read the original description.
 Opuntia strigil is diploid.